microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Invoke-PSRule -Path . -Option $option;
 ```

-`execution.languageMode` is an example of an option that can be used.
-Please see the following sections for other options can be used.
+The above example shows how the `execution.languageMode` option as a hashtable key can be used.
+Continue reading for a full list of options and how each can be used.

-Another option is to use an external file, formatted as YAML, instead of having to create an options object manually each time.
-This YAML file can be used with `Invoke-PSRule` to quickly execute rules in a repeatable way.
+Alternatively, options can be stored in a YAML formatted file and loaded from disk.
+Storing options as YAML allows different configurations to be loaded in a repeatable way instead of having to create an options object each time.

-YAML properties are specified using lower camel case, for example:
+Options are stored as YAML properties using a lower camel case naming convention, for example:

 ```yaml
 execution: